Author – Tiago Forte

 Look through related categories, such as similar projects, relevant areas, and different kinds of resources.

-It is strongly suggested to include imagery.
+💡It is strongly suggested to include imagery.

-Start looking for every opportunity to share your outputs and gain some clarity on how other people are likely to receive it.
+Understand how incredibly valuable feedback is, you start to crave as much of it as you can find. ⇒Start looking for every opportunity to share your outputs and gain some clarity on how other people are likely to receive it.

 Begin changing how you work in order to get feedback as early and often as possible.